If you want to better visualize your goals, then you should try vision mapping.

 - Lists

-A common technique for vision mapping is to come up with an analogy for your goal.
+A popular approach to vision mapping is to come up with an analogy for your goal.

 For example, you could visualize your journey as a serpentine path leading up a mountain.

-Or, if you are more technically inclined, you could visualize it as a factory’s production process, with machines, conveyor belts, etc.
+Or, if you are more technically inclined, you could visualize it as a factory, with different factory floors and production units.

 Vision Maps vs. Vision Boards